ivanhofer/sveltekit-typescript-showcase/README.md

 // in the next two lines we define an `opaque type` for our ProductId declare const _productId: unique symbol export type ProductId = string & { readonly [_productId]: never }
-// we define our type as `string` but with additional metainformation
+// we define our type as `string` but with additional meta-information
 // that tell TypeScript that this is a unique string

+// this type will behave like a `string`, so you can use it in functions that
+// expect a `string`, but it doesn't work the other way around.
+You can't pass
+// a normal `string` to a function that expects a certain `opaque type`

+// of course you can use `opaque types` also for `numbers` and other types

 interface Product {
    id: ProductId